 Average speed cameras: how do they work?

-We explain how to recognise average speed cameras and how they record speeding motorists
+We explain what average speed cameras are, how to recognise them and how they record speeding motorists

-Modern cars of every type are more powerful and faster than ever before, so it's easier for motorists to achieve speeds where you need to pay particular attention to the prevailing speed limit.
+Modern cars of every type are faster and more powerful than ever before, so it's easier for motorists to reach high speeds and thus more important than ever to pay particular attention to the prevailing speed limit.
 Many driving locations, particularly in urban areas, near accident black spots or 'smart' motorways, now have average speed monitoring equipment in action.
 But how does it work?
 And is there a hard and fast rule to avoid being caught?

 Fixed single speed cameras such as the famous Gatso (named after Maurice Gatsonides, their Dutch rally-driving inventor) have been a familiar sight on Britain's roads for many years.
 They're commonly employed in specific locations where dropping the speed of passers-by is of utmost importance, such as outside schools and on steep downhill inclines where drivers might be tempted to drift over the limit.

-However, once safely out of a Gatso's visual range, a driver might be tempted to resume driving at extra-legal speeds.
+However, once safely out of a Gatso's visual range, a driver might be tempted to resume driving at illegal speeds.
 Where linked average speed cameras are used instead, there really is no escape – the only way you can guarantee avoiding average speed camera fines is to comply with the limit.

 Where can you find average speed cameras?

 Officially, average speed cameras are located wherever traffic speed has been identified as raising safety concerns.
-Common locations are along busy stretches of A-road, be they single or dual-carriageways, and temporarily in roadworks zones.
+Common locations are along busy stretches of A-road, be they single or dual-carriageways, and temporarily in roadworks zones, especially on motorways.

 It's increasingly likely to find average speed cameras where local speed limits are enforced, such as urban 30mph schemes.
 In many cases, they'll be prominently positioned as you enter and exit a village, providing a further visual warning that an average speed detection system is in operation.